zfnconsulting/alpaca/README.md

 - `param`: An object containing the ID of the order to delete.
   - `order_id`: A string representing the ID of the order.

+### `getAllOpenPositions(): Promise<object>`

+Retrieves information about all open positions associated with the account.

+### `closeAllPositions(param: CloseAllPositions)`

+Closes all open positions associated with the account.

+- `param`: An object containing optional parameters for closing all positions.
+  - `cancel_orders`: A boolean indicating whether to cancel any open orders associated with the positions before closing them.
+If set to `true`, open orders will be canceled; if set to `false` or omitted, open orders will not be canceled.

+### `getOpenPosition(param: GetOpenPosition)`

+Retrieves information about a specific open position identified by its symbol or asset ID.

+- `param`: An object containing parameters for retrieving a specific open position.
+  - `symbol_or_asset_id`: A string representing either the symbol or asset ID of the position to retrieve.

+### `closePosition(param: ClosePosition)`

+Closes a specific open position identified by its symbol or asset ID.

+- `param`: An object containing parameters for closing a specific open position.
+  - `symbol_or_asset_id`: A string representing either the symbol or asset ID of the position to close.
+  - `qty` (optional): A string representing the quantity of the position to close.
+If omitted, the entire position will be closed.
+  - `percentage` (optional): A string representing the percentage of the position to close.
+If specified, the specified percentage of the position will be closed, and `qty` will be ignored.

+### `exerciseOptionPosition(param: ExerciseOptionPosition)`

+Exercises an option position identified by its symbol or contract ID.

+- `param`: An object containing parameters for exercising an option position.
+  - `symbol_or_contract_id`: A string representing either the symbol or contract ID of the option position to exercise.